kjohansmeyer/SVDImageCompression/README.md

 # SVDImageCompression
 Image Compression Using Singular Value Decomposition (Project for Applied Linear Algebra)

-BWCompression.py converts an image from color to grayscale, then compresses it to the specified number of modes.
+BWCompression.py converts an image from color to grayscale, then compresses it to the specified number of modes (singular values).

 ColorCompression.py compresses a color image to the specified number of modes.